lukeforehand/deertracker/README.md

     --camera "Turkey Blind"
 ```

-Passing the `--ignore-time` flag will process photos that are missing exif Datetime.
+Passing `--training` will flag photos as training data and disable the `--camera` option.
+Training photos do not require EXIF Datetime.

 ## show prediction